Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Flow-topology classification

 where $R=\sqrt{u^2+v^2}$ and $\gamma\equiv\kappa_+-\kappa_-$.
+For further details on the semiclassical analysis, see Appendix~\ref{sec:local_trans}.
 The flows corresponding to the parameter values of Fig.~\ref{fig:1}(b) are shown in Fig.~\ref{fig:1}(d).
-Their stationary sets ($t\rightarrow\infty$) consist of FPs (solutions to $\mathbf{f}=0$) of attractor, repellor or saddle type, depending on the stability, and LCs (closed isolated trajectories $\boldsymbol{r}^\star(t+T^\star)=\boldsymbol{r}^\star(t)$ fulfilling Eq.~\eqref{Eq:SemiclassicalEOM}), which act as periodic attractors or repellors.
+Their stationary sets ($t\rightarrow\infty$) consist of FPs (solutions to $\mathbf{f}=0$) of attractor, repeller or saddle type, depending on the stability, and LCs (closed isolated trajectories $\boldsymbol{r}^\star(t+T^\star)=\boldsymbol{r}^\star(t)$ fulfilling Eq.~\eqref{Eq:SemiclassicalEOM}), which act as periodic attractors or repellers.
 The flow also contains separatrices, trajectories that mark the boundaries between regions whose initial conditions evolve toward different long-term behaviors (basins of attraction).
 Bifurcations mark abrupt reorganizations of the flow.
 They may be \textit{local}, creating or destroying FPs across instabilities, or \textit{global}, such as separatrix reconnections and reshaping of entire basins without changing the set of FPs.
-Figures \ref{fig:1}(b),(d) show that in the semiclassical regime, the steady state $\hat{\rho}_0$ inherits the structure of the phase-space flow~\eqref{Eq:SemiclassicalEOM}: the flow determines how weak quantum fluctuations circulate around and between attracting FPs and LCs, which accumulate probability in their basins.
+Figures~\ref{fig:1}(b) and \ref{fig:1}(d) show that in the semiclassical regime, the steady state $\hat{\rho}_0$ inherits the structure of the phase-space flow~\eqref{Eq:SemiclassicalEOM}: the flow determines how weak quantum fluctuations circulate around and between attracting FPs and LCs, which accumulate probability in their basins.
 In the strongly fluctuating regime this correspondence can break down, as noise or quantum jumps can ``wash out'' the classical structure~\cite{seibold_2025}.
-This prompts the question of whether the flow can track transient quantum dynamics with LCs more directly than the Liouvillian spectrum and better expose the underlying dynamical phases.
+Quantum dynamics is fully encoded in the evolution of the density matrix, generated by the Liouvillian.
+Yet this Liouvillian acts on a high-dimensional space and has an infinite spectrum, making it difficult to identify which modes organize the transient dynamics.
+This motivates the question: can the mean-field flow, containing all individual phase-space trajectories, track transient quantum dynamics with LCs more directly and expose the associated dynamical phases?